 In addition, there is a library of pre-made slide decks that teachers can use, copy, and edit for free.
 There is a premium version that allows for even more options; however, the free version is a great place to start!

-Poll Everywhere and Padlet are also great ways to increase student engagement during your lectures.
+Poll Everywhere, Nearpod, and Padlet are also great ways to increase student engagement during your lectures/direct instruction.
 You can provide links to activities that formatively assess student understanding and engagement throughout your lecture.
+You might even try a back channel like TodaysMeet to empower your students - even the quietest students - to ask questions, contribute the discussion and more!
+Google Slides presenter view has an embedded back channel where teachers to take questions or comments from the audience during their presentation!

 Feel free to reach out if you have questions about any of the tools mentioned or have questions about other technology tools you would like to integrate into your classroom.